An expanded and interdisciplinary art practice with no fixed identity.

 - Idris Khan

 - Sophy Rickett

 Find out what you'll cover in this programme.

 What you'll cover

-Although you will be working primarily on your own practice, there are also throughout the year group critiques, seminars, lectures, workshops and tutorials with other members of the programme team.
+Although working primarily on your own practice, you will also be invited throughout the year to attend group critiques, seminars, lectures, workshops and tutorials with other members of the course team.
 You will produce work for studio critiques that take place in term one and two.

-In the second year, you’ll select your personal tutor, who will appraise your work twice a term.
-You’ll produce a self-initiated body of work, which will be evaluated and discussed in group critiques and tutorials during the year.
+In the second year, you select a personal tutor who appraises your work.
+You produce a self-initiated body of work, which is evaluated and discussed in group critiques and tutorials during the year.

 Critical & Historical Studies (CHS)

 All studio-based MA students follow a weekly schedule of Critical & Historical Studies (CHS), a College-wide initiative that provides you with the intellectual framework to build a coherent relationship between theory and practice.

 CHS delivers exciting, thought-provoking and inspiring lectures by experts within the programme and high-profile visiting lecturers.
 You’ll have the opportunity to explore the theoretical background and aspects of your chosen discipline through a tutored dissertation process, as well as receiving individual tutorial support from our team of expert tutors.